nikopetr4/otsu-method/README.md

 # otsu-method
-Binarization of images using Otsu method.
-In this code is used OpenMP code, except the serial one.
+Binarization of images using Otsu method.Initially, the code is a serial implementation of the Otsu method and then I implement a parallel code with OpenMP.